 In addition to sessions for parents, children and families, Brian also has developed a 3 day workshop (or 6 evenings) called “It Takes a Village.”
 Refer to Brian’s Workshop page to learn more about this workshop.
 Check to see if a workshop is scheduled near you – or arrange with Brian for a workshop in your area.

-For further information scheduled a free 15 minute phone call.
-To schedule a session click on one of the buttons below (Note whether it is at Brian’s Home Office (In-Person) or a session through Phone and/or Video Conferencing (Online)).
+Click on the link below to schedule a free 15 minute phone call or a session (Note whether it is at Brian’s Home Office (In-Person) or a session through Phone and/or Video Conferencing (Online)).
 Or email Brian Mitchell-Walker through the contact form on the Contact Page.